mostafaDevadam/egybell-task/README.md

 description: if current user role is admin then can get the response with data. <br>

 ## What I would add or improve given more time?
-If I have more time then I will develop and add features like allow admin to create and assign permissions and roles for users <br>
+If I have more time then I will develop and add features like allow admin to create and assign permissions and roles for users and <br>
 I will make more testing using vitest and @testing-library/react for everything and develop or add a refresh-token in the app. <br>